Veterans Care Guide

 Nursing Home Care

 Nursing homes offer high levels of supervision and medical care, making them ideal for bedridden patients, those with intense medical needs, or those who require feeding tubes or tracheostomies.
-The cost of a nursing home semi-private room averages about $7,441 a month nationally.
+The median cost of a nursing home semiprivate room is $8,929 a month nationally.
 Many nursing home residents are on Medicaid due to the exorbitant costs.
-If you are single, plan to enter a nursing home and already have Medicaid, your VA Aid and Attendance benefits will top out at $90 per month, making Medicaid the better option to pay for care.
+If you are single, plan to enter a nursing home, and already have Medicaid, your VA Aid and Attendance benefits will top out at $90 per month.
+This makes Medicaid the better option to pay for care.
 However, those who are married or just on the cusp of being able to afford the care via their income may find Aid and Attendance benefits more helpful.

 Finding Help Navigating the VA Application and Appeals Process